 This course is a scientific study of the principles of botany.
 It provides the foundation for other advanced courses in the biological sciences and includes an in-depth study of the properties, structure and function, growth, and classifications of plants.
 Concepts of plant reproduction photosynthesis, ecology, and genetics are included.
 Appropriate for biology majors.
-ACTS #: BIOL 1024 Lab required.(4 SCH: 3 Lec./2 Lab)
+Lab required.
+ACTS #: BIOL 1024 (4 SCH: 3 Lec./2 Lab)

-BIOL 1034 General Zoology (OD)
+BIOL 1034 General Zoology (F)

-A survey of the major animal phyla, including lecture and laboratory involving classification, morphology, and ecology ACTS #: BIOL 1054 (4 SCH: 3 Lec./2 Lab) BIOL 2003 Nutrition and Diet
+A survey of the major animal phyla, including lecture and laboratory involving classification, morphology, and ecology.
+Prerequisite: GSTD 0103 College Reading or appropriate placement scores ACTS #: BIOL 1054 (4 SCH: 3 Lec./2 Lab)